itesla/PSM/README.md

 	export PSM_DATA=<folder where you have cloned>/data

-Build and test from the psm folder:
+To validate the setup, build and test from the psm folder:

-	./test_
+	mvn clean install -Ditesla.config.dir=$PSM_DATA/test/cfg